anyc/mplugd/README.md

 mplugd
 ======

-mplugd is a daemon that listens on events (e.g. xrandr or pulseaudio) and executes user-defined actions on certain events.
-In contrast to other approaches, it listens to events by registering callback handlers *instead* of polling and parsing tool output.
+mplugd is a daemon that listens on events (e.g. xrandr, pulseaudio, ...) and executes user-defined actions on certain events.
+In contrast to other approaches, it listens to events by registering callback handlers *instead* of polling and parsing tool output, if possible.
 Event processing is done through a threaded producer/consumer architecture that can be extended by plugins to insert new event types.
 Actions can be defined using INI-like rule files or simple scripts.

 A common use-case is automatic configuration of plugged-in devices like HDMI or DisplayPort displays including switch of audio output using pulseaudio.
 It